CloudNine Discovery Portal - CloudNine Review: How do I process eDiscovery raw (unprocessed) data to load into CloudNine Review?

 Overview: Upload to CloudNine Review

-1. Custodian Name (Required): Enter a Custodian name to use as a reference for the upload.
+1. Upload name (Required): Enter an Upload name to use as a reference for the upload.
 The maximum number of characters is 100.
-How you name the Custodian is based on the naming policy you have in place for CloudNine Review and how the data you have received is organized.
+This information is captured in the Upload Name field in the CloudNine Review Project.

-2. Search Cases...: Use this option to quickly locate the CloudNine Review case (project) you are looking for.
+3. Search Cases...: Use this option to search and locate a CloudNine Review case (project).
 The search is fuzzy and begins returning case names that relate to the character(s) entered in the search box.

-3. Create Case: If the case does not already exist in CloudNine Review, you can Create a Case through CloudNine Discovery Portal.
-The case is temporary and not actually created in CloudNine Review until data is received.
+4. Create Case: If the case does not already exist in CloudNine Review, you can Create a Case through CloudNine Discovery Portal.
+The case is temporary and not created in CloudNine Review until data is received in the CloudNine Review environment.

-5. Selected: When the case is selected it is highlighted, and a checkmark appears in the Selected column.
+6. Selected: When the case is selected, it is highlighted, and a checkmark appears in the Selected column.

 Upload to CloudNine Review - Existing Case

-Now that you are familiar with the Upload to CloudNine Review screen, you can proceed with entering a Custodian name and selecting the Case the data will be loaded to.
+Now that you are familiar with the Upload to CloudNine Review screen, you can proceed with entering an Upload name and selecting the Case the data will be loaded into.

-1. Enter the Custodian name.
-The Custodian name should follow the custodian naming policy you have implemented for uploading data to CloudNine Review.
+1. Enter the Upload name.
+The Upload name should follow the naming policy you have implemented for uploading data to CloudNine Review.

 2. Create Case: Use this option if the case is not listed and you have verified the case is a new case and does not exist in CloudNine Review.

-3. Once you have inputted a Custodian name and selected the CloudNine Review Case, click Next to advance to Step 3: Select Data for Upload.
+3. Once you have entered the Upload Name and selected the CloudNine Review Case, click Next to advance to Step 3: Select Data for Upload.

 👥 You must have Admin rights in the CloudNine Review case (project) you wish to upload to.
 If you do not have Admin rights, the case does not appear in the Case Name list.👥